MCT-master/mct-master.github.io/_posts_draft/2018-10-03_A-team-setting up a virtual presentation room.md

 * Bad volume balance between windows system sounds and recieved sound from Oslo, resulting in extreme loudness from system sounds if we want to here Oslo.

+After hours of troubleshooting we found that the Midas M32 in Oslo was sending sound from TICO.
+Turning down the master on this mixer resolved all the weird sound effects that had occured.
+We think the signal flow in the portal in Oslo is too little intuitive, and should be changed to a more similar setup to what we have in Trondheim, using only one mixer.

+To solve the low volume and volume balance issues we raised the gain level from Oslo, and adjusted the system sounds volume in the Windows mixer.

 ### Reliability - TICO first, Zoom second
 Because of TICO's supperior video quality over Zoom, we decided together with Ben Tocher, the teacher in the entrepreneurship course, to make it our primary video source. **BUT**, since the TICO system is very